 - Kosher salt and freshly cracked black pepper

 - Start a large pot of salted water over high heat to boil.

 - In a large cast-iron skillet or large pan, cook the bacon over medium-high heat to desired crispness.
 Once crisp, remove the bacon onto a paper-towel-lined plate.

 - Turn heat down to medium and add the mushrooms and onion to the same pan.
 Let cook, stirring occasionally to ensure nothing burns, for 7-8 minutes or until the mushrooms and onions have gained color and cooked down a bit.
 Add garlic during the last minute of cooking, stirring to mix the garlic with the vegetables.
-Season with about 1 tsp salt and 1 tsp black pepper and take the pan off the heat.
+Season with about 1 teaspoon salt and 1 teaspoon black pepper and take the pan off the heat.